-'Go get your money': This man on TikTok went viral after revealing how to find — and claim — lost funds that your state owes you.
-Here's the step-by-step to access 'literally billions'
+'Go get your money': This man on TikTok reveals how to find — and claim — lost funds owed to you from your state.
+Here's the step-by-step guide to access 'literally billions'

 Once you’re on the official state website, you can search for your lost funds by inserting personal information like your full name, past addresses and so on — and remember, it’s worth checking every state you’ve lived or worked in.

-“I did it for my wife [and she] had a paycheck from Ruby Tuesdays from 2002,” says Pearlman.
+“I did it for my wife [and she] had a paycheck from Ruby Tuesdays from 2002,” Pearlman said.
 “That branch of Ruby Tuesdays has not existed in 20 years.
 That money was still waiting for her.
 So, she’s finally getting paid for a job she did two decades ago.”

 Unclaimed property may seem like a non-issue for you if you’ve taken steps to keep your accounts active over time — but in reality, many people have unclaimed property without realizing it.

-“You probably have money in there,” says Pearlman.
-“If you had a Google AdSense account and that never paid you out because you never made $100 — their minimum to even cut you a check, like I did — that money ends up going to the unclaimed property of your state Treasury.
+There might even be money waiting waiting to be claimed from the strangest of sources.
+For example, Pearlman said: “If you had a Google AdSense account and that never paid you out because you never made $100 — their minimum to even cut you a check, like I did — that money ends up going to the unclaimed property of your state Treasury.

 “So go check this out.
 You’re missing out on money.”